Things You Can Do In Your Flight: 8 Tips for Your Back When Flying

-1. Lift Your Cabin Luggage in stages.
+1. Lift Your Cabin Luggage In Stages

 This is a common cause of injury to the low back.
 Turn with your feet so that your whole body moves around instead of just twisting your back.
-3. Avoid lifting if possible.

 Ask for help.
 If you explain you have back condition, you will be surprised how helpful the airline staff will be.
 If your bags are small and light, it will be less of a burden to ask someone to do this for you.

 Ask for an aisle seat as it is easier to get into and out of an aisle seat, and allows you to get up and move around, throughout the flight with greater ease.
 Quite a number of airlines now allow you to select your seat when you are making a booking online.